excaliburjs/ludum-55/README.md

 6. Make your changes, commit directly to the 'main' branch, update your local copy with `git pull -r`, and then push to the remote repository.

-7. If you run into weird caching issues, run `npm run clean` to clean out the dist and the parcel cache folders.
+7. If you run into weird caching issues where your updates aren't showing up when you run the game locally, stop the game and run `npm run clean` to clean out the `/dist` and the `/.parcel-cache` folders.

-#### Debugging tools
+### Debugging tools

-We have excalibur chrome extension https://chromewebstore.google.com/detail/excalibur-dev-tools/dinddaeielhddflijbbcmpefamfffekc
+You can use the [Excalibur chrome extension](https://chromewebstore.google.com/detail/excalibur-dev-tools/dinddaeielhddflijbbcmpefamfffekc) to help with debugging.